Rose Hip Seed Oil

 Palmitic acid 3.5%

-Shelf Life: 6 months to 1 year with proper storage conditions (cool, out of direct sunlight).
+Shelf Life: Approximately 6 months - 1 year with proper storage conditions (cool, out of direct sunlight).
 Refrigeration after opening is recommended.

 Rose hips are the seed pod left after the rose petals fall off.
 You have probably heard of rose hip tea, recommended because it is so rich in Vitamin C. The oil from rose hips, often called rosa mosqueta, is very nutritious and consists of 80 percent essential fatty acids.
 It was a mainstay of the Incas, for example, for its nutritional qualities.